fqantonio/GoingInductive/README.md

 Figure 1 show the variable longitudinal patterns for all sample time series, which includes junior and junior high students data for the two schools.
 The red vertical line shows the school change and the blue one is the starting point for the implementation of 4C/ID strategic inductive methodology for the treatment group.
 Its clear that near each vertical line there is a change showed by the blue smooth line (polynomial local regression).
 So, something happened!

-Furthermore, it seems that there no positive effect of the methodological change and its clear that there must be a school and behavior effect.
-Meaning that, the schools have different learning outcomes and after 2015 there is a crash in the students social skills.
+Furthermore, it seems that there no positive effect of the methodological change and its clear that there is a school effect.
+Meaning that, the schools have different learning outcomes.

 ![Figure 1: all sample variables time series](Figures/figure1_boxplot_allSample.png)